salesforce/lwc/docs/proposals/0103-wire-adapters.md

 }
 ```

-The callable receives one argument, `wiredValue`, which is the value emitted from the wire adapter (the wired property value or the argument provided to the wired method).
+The callable receives one argument, `wiredValue`, which is the value emitted from the wire adapter (the parameter to the `ValueChangedEvent` constructor).

 The callable must return a `promise<any>` that resolves after the corresponding `@wire` is updated (assuming it updates).
 The value resolved is adapter specific.

 ### Advantages

+- Event listening and dispatching is a well-understood pattern.
+EventTarget is a well-understood interface of this pattern.
-- The wire adapter has control of the types of data and error it emits.
+- The wire adapter has control of the shape of value it provisions.
 - The wire adapter has control over how it emits read-only values, enabling optimizations specific to the adapter.
-- `targetSetter` unifies emitting values to wired properties or wired methods.
+- `eventTarget` unifies emitting values to wired properties or wired methods.
 The wire adapter need not handle this.
 - Symmetry of using `@wire` and requesting a refresh creates an easy-to-use API.
-- Caching behavior remains in control of and private to the wire adapter.
+- Caching behavior remains controlled by and private to the wire adapter.
-- Access to the wire adapter (the callable registered with the wire service) remains private.
+- Access to the wire adapter factory (the callable registered with the wire service) remains private.
 It is not importable by components.
 - Wire adapters can be registered at any time (not just at application boot).
 This enables fetching wire adapters only when they are required by a module.
 - It provides a path for additional "context" (eg the host element) to be provided to the wire adapter.
 See _Extended Proposal_.